-The last session of the series will begin with a presentation by Erin Quann, PhD, RD who is the Head of Medical Affairs at Nestlé Nutrition/Gerber and Professor in Residence, University of Connecticut.
+The last session of the series began with a presentation by Erin Quann, PhD, RD who is the Head of Medical Affairs at Nestlé Nutrition/Gerber and Professor in Residence, University of Connecticut.
 Erin’s presentation will be about Feeding Our Youngest Generation – Opportunities to Improve Nutrition From the Start.
 Did you know dietary patterns are fairly set by the age of two?
 Helping young children achieve healthy eating habits can provide an important foundation to support their lifelong health.

 - Nestle’s Feeding Infants and Toddlers Study (FITS) will be shared to uncover where little ones are hitting the mark

 - Where we have an opportunity as food and healthcare professionals to improve food and nutrient intakes among this important sector of our population.